 Food and drink: Lava Dining, in a word, was yum.
 Great attention to detail and the little extras were really appreciated.
 We were too full for dessert and they gave us a little sweet treat anyway.
 A nice touch.
 My only thought was that despite the boast of breathtaking views, we were overlooking what looked like a lock, and the tide was out, though it was twilight on an overcast Auckland evening.
 The decor inside was warm and inviting with an amber back-lit marble wall, meant to reflect Auckland's volcanic origins.
 We returned for breakfast and again it surpassed our expectations, with everything you could have wanted.

-Perfect for: A romantic city getaway.
+A romantic city getaway.
 You are close enough to the buzzy vibe of the Viaduct and Wynyard Quarter if you want to go out, but the quiet area the hotel is in feels like you aren't in the middle of New Zealand's biggest city.
 The best of both worlds.